 Light and airy cream puffs made with whole wheat flour filled with pumpkin pudding and whipped cream.
-Such a delicious pumpkin treat for fall!
+These pumpkin filled whole wheat cream puffs are the perfect delicious pumpkin treat for fall!

 Well hello everyone!
 It’s about time I shared these yummy treats.
 If you’ve been subscribed for long you know I love cream puffs so when my sister in law sent me a link to some pumpkin-y cream puffs I knew I had to make my own version.